-Nichols specializes in the history of the United States and its relationship to the rest of the world, particularly in the areas of isolationism, internationalism, and globalization.
+Since January 2017 Nichols has been Director of the Oregon State University Center for the Humanities.
+In 2021 Nichols was named the Sandy and Elva Sanders Eminent Professor in the OSU Honors College.
+He specializes in the history of the United States and its relationship to the rest of the world, particularly in the areas of isolationism, internationalism, and globalization.
 In addition to his work on the intellectual history of the U.S. role in the world, Nichols is an expert on modern U.S. intellectual, cultural, and political history, with an emphasis on the Gilded Age and Progressive Era (1880-1920) through the present.

 Nichols was deeply gratified to be honored as the Oregon State University Honors College Outstanding Professor of the Year for 2014, nominated and selected by students.
 He also was pleased to be nominated for the 2013 OSU Faculty Research Mentor of the Year Award.
 During his time as an instructor at UVa Nichols was honored to receive three awards for outstanding teaching, nominated and selected by both students and faculty.
 At Penn Nichols was nominated for two teaching awards.

-Recently elected as a permanent member of the Council on Foreign Relations, Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.
+Dr. Nichols was elected as a permanent member of the Council on Foreign Relations and he is a Member of the Board of Trustees of the Oregon Historical Society.
+Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), and serves as a member of various SHGAPE Executive Council committees.

-Dr. Nichols is at work on several new projects including a book on the election of 1952 and conservative visions for foreign relations in the early Cold War with Oxford University Press, tentatively entitled Republican Revival, and a sweeping study of "American Isolationism" and the historical development of ideas about isolation and the U.S. role in the world from the founders to the present.
+Dr. Nichols is at work on several new projects including a book on the election of 1952 and conservative visions for foreign relations in the early Cold War with Oxford University Press, tentatively entitled Republican Revival.

 Selected Recent Honors and Awards: